2026 Edward H. Daveis Benevolent Fund

 Criteria

 All applicants must meet the Maine Community Foundation’s grant eligibility requirements and non-discrimination policy.
-Please read our eligibility and grant guidelines and non-discrimination policy before submitting an application.
+Please read our eligibility and grant guidelines and non-discrimination policy before applying.
+If your organization doesn’t have a tax status and is applying using a fiscal sponsor, please read our fiscal sponsorship for competitive grant programs.

 - Be based in the Greater Portland area (Cape Elizabeth, Cumberland, Falmouth, Gorham, Portland, Scarborough, South Portland, Westbrook, and Yarmouth)

-- Engagement for middle or high school students.
+- Focus on engagement for middle or high school students

 Types of Funding

-- Project grants for new or expanding early childhood or youth engagement projects or programs.
+Project grants for new or expanding youth engagement programs for middle and high school aged youth.

 Additional Information